AiDAPT-A/VisArchPy/README.md

 - **Dino:** pipeline for transforming images into visual features using the self-supervised  learning in [DinoV2.](https://ai.meta.com/blog/dino-v2-computer-vision-self-supervised-learning/)

 ## Visualization pipelines
 - **Viz:** an utility to create a *bounding box plot*.
-This plot provides an overview of the shapes, and size of images in a data set.
+This plot provides an overview of the shapes and sizes of images in a data set.

 ![Example Bbox plot](docs/img/all-plot-heat.png)